bbdsoftware/questions-competition/README.md

 # Submit your question, win a prize

-This repo accompanies the competition BBD is running to imrove the number and quality of assessment questions.
+This repo accompanies the competition BBD is running to improve the number and quality of assessment questions.
 Please remember to read the [competition detail](https://bbdsoftware.com/downloads/bbd_mailers/2020/Question/Question-TC.html).

 This repo contains an example question (don't worry, this one is not included in our actual assessment).
-We consider this question to be a beginner level question.
+We consider this to be a beginner level question.

-We will archive this repository when competition closes on 21 April 2020.
+This repository will be archived when competition closes on 21 April 2020.

 Structure of a question: